Albert von Julin: Biography

 Albert von Julin had also acted as guardian of his nephew Gustaf Mannerheim, Marshal of Finland, after the death of von Julin's sister Helene Mannerheim, Gustaf's mother.

 Aftermath

-Albert von Julin’s aftermath is quite typical of the leaders of his time: he was said to combine intelligence and generous entrepreneurial courage.
-Von Julin has also been characterized as a respected and respected supervisor as well as a rude and modest patron who developed agriculture and the well-being of his subordinates in areas such as health care and schooling.
+Albert von Julin was described as having an interest in entrepreneurship.
+He was a supervisor and a patron who was involved in agriculture and the management of health care and schooling for his subordinates.